-Thriving vs. Surviving: Tips for Success During Your First Year of College
+Thriving vs. Surviving: Tips for Success as a First Semester Transfer

-ADJUSTING TO CAMPUS LIFE
+ADJUSTING TO A NEW CAMPUS

 - Go to every event during orientation, and introduce yourself to everyone around you. - Ask a returning student to give you a personal campus tour. - Try to meet at least one new person in each of your classes during the first week. - Get involved in at least one extracurricular right away join a club, join student government, or play a sport! - If you commute to New Paltz, make an effort to connect on campus, and check out the Commuter Resources page. - Explore events and opportunities on campus check out the Dorsky Musesum, take a group exercise class, volunteer, or go to events and programs.
 You can find info about these opportunities through talking to peers, flyer boards and TVs around campus, the Center for Student Engagement, social media, or through your RA and RD (if you live on campus).